wonjunlee-math/wonjunlee-math.github.io/misc.md

     -   English: proficient
     -   German: basic, Goethe-Zertifikat A2
     -   Spanish: basic
-*   All the figures in my published paper are constructed with Ti_k_Z package.
+*   All the figures in my published paper are constructed with Ti<i>k</i>Z package.
 For posters, I prefer using Adobe Illustrator.